whimiscott4/whimiscott4/README.md

-i use he/him/any except for she/her
+i use any pronouns, he/him is preferred though

 ╰────── · ·  · · ──────╯